 In the biological water oxidation, as shown in Eq.
-(1), H_2O does not have an odd-electron state; however, the CaMn4O5(H2O)4 cluster in S4 may have an odd-electron; on the other hand, O2 has two oddelectrons, and the CaMn4O5(H2O)4 cluster in S0 has one odd-electron [111].
+1, $H_2O$ does not have an odd-electron state; however, the CaMn4O5(H2O)4 cluster in S4 may have an odd-electron; on the other hand, O2 has two odd-electrons, and the CaMn4O5(H2O)4 cluster in S0 has one odd-electron [111].
 Total spin states before and after biological water oxidation reaction, as shown in Eq.
-(1), involve no change.
-As suggested by some [108-110], the overvoltage of the oxygen evolution reaction may be the largest source of energy loss in water electrolysis, and the major source of this overvoltage is the spin inversion required to produce triplet oxygen [108-110].
+1, involves no change in the spin-state.
+As suggested by some research groups [108-110], the overvoltage of the oxygen evolution reaction may be the largest source of energy loss in water electrolysis, and the major source of this overvoltage is the spin inversion required to produce triplet oxygen [108-110].
+It is interesting that to design the WOC by Nature, even the spin balance rule was followed.

 4.8.
-Nanoscale cluster
+Nano scale cluster

-The molecular modeling of the CaMn4O5(H2O)4 in PSII shows that it has a dimension of about ~0.5 nm (Fig. 6).
+The molecular modeling of the CaMn4O5(H2O)4 in PSII shows that it has a dimension of about ~ 0.5 nm (Fig. 5).
 Therefore, nano-scale (calcium) manganese oxides will be better functional models for the CaMn4O5(H2O)4 in PSII.
 Alexandra Navrotsky's group reported that surface energy strongly influences their redox equilibria and phase stability of transition metal oxides [112].
 This effect could change water oxidation or water reduction activity of nano-size metal oxides as compared to bulk metal oxides.
-In addition to this, the nanometersize of the particles ensures that most of the active sites are at the surface where they can do their work as a water oxidizing catalyst.
-A nano-size amorphous manganese-calcium oxide has also been introduced as one of the best manganese compounds toward water oxidation [113].
+In addition to this, the nanometer-size of the particles ensures that most of the active sites are at the surface where they can do their work as a water oxidizing catalyst.
+A nano-size amorphous calcium-manganese oxide has also been introduced as one of the best manganese compounds toward water oxidation [113].

 4.9.
-Oxidation states for manganese ions in the WOC
+Oxidation number for manganese ions in the WOC

-The high exchange energy for d^5 configuration means that only very strong-field ligands are able to cause spin pairing.
+The high exchange energy for $d^5$ configuration means that only very strong-field ligands are able to cause spin pairing.
 Manganese (II) has high rapid ligand exchange, and is thus easily mobilized.
-Because of d^4 configuration of manganese (III), the ion is subject
+Because of $d^4$ configuration of manganese (III), the ion is subject to Jahn-Teller distortion, which allows it to have fast rates of ligand exchange.
+Due to $d^3$ configuration of manganese (IV), the ion shows much slower rates of ligand exchange than manganese (II) or (III).